Ready to buy? Shop Sleep Number mattresses

 |10 Year, Limited||Free to Contiguous U.S.|

-With standard bed-in-a-box shipping, the mattress is compressed and shrink-wrapped.
+With standard mattress-in-a-box shipping, the mattress is compressed and shrink-wrapped.
 Once delivered to your doorstep, take the box into the bedroom, open it, and carefully cut away the plastic.
 The mattress decompresses almost instantly, though it can take up to a few days to regain its full shape.
-Bed-in-a-box shipping is usually free and installation is simple, though you may need assistance from a second person to maneuver the box.
+Mattress-in-a-box shipping is usually free and installation is simple, though you may need assistance from a second person to maneuver the box.

 Alternatively, some companies offer White Glove delivery for an additional cost.
 On the arranged delivery date, service technicians bring the mattress to your home and set it up in your room of choice.
 Sometimes the technicians are able to remove old mattresses as well.
 Not all companies offer White Glove delivery, and some only offer this service in certain locations.